 Honolulu offers a myriad of beautiful tourist destinations to discover.
 Drive up to the historic landmark Pearl Harbor and plan a visit to Iolani Palace, the only royal palace on American soil, as well as the Queen Emma Summer Palace.
 A must-see spot is the famous Waikiki beach with its lively beach scenes and pulsating nightlife at the beach promenade.
 Make sure to plan a trip to Diamond Head, a dormant volcano that offers a spectacular view of Honolulu.
 Another highlight is the Hanauma Bay Nature Preserve which is a protected marine life conservation area that lets you discover fish, sea turtles and other wildlife.

-All Hawaiian Islands have a speeding limit of 55 to 60 mph on freeways, as these roads are often winding and difficult to navigate.
-On the freeways that run through central Honolulu 45 mph are allowed.
+All Hawaiian Islands have a speed limit of 55 to 60 mph on freeways, as these roads are often winding and difficult to navigate.
+On the freeways that run through central Honolulu, 45 mph is the limit.

-Once you are outside of tourist hot spots like Waikiki, there are several opportunities for free unlimited streetside parking or choose a parking garage with daily fees to avoid overtly expensive hourly costs.
+Once you are outside of tourist hot spots like Waikiki, there are several opportunities for free unlimited streetside parking.
+Or, choose a parking garage with daily fees in order to avoid overtly expensive hourly costs.